isomerpages/govtech-gobusiness-main/_covid-faqs/app-procedure-for-services.md

         Businesses who fail to submit the manpower details within 2 weeks of resuming operations will be in breach of the COVID-19 (Temporary Measures) Act.
 First-time offenders found operating will face a fine of up to $10,000, imprisonment of up to six months, or both.
 Subsequent offences may face a fine of up to $20,000, imprisonment of up to twelve months, or both.

-        Specific manpower declaration requirements for the Marine & Offshore and Process sectors can be found [here](/covid-faqs/for-sector-specific-queries/marine-and-offshore){:target="_blank"}.
+        Specific manpower declaration requirements for the Marine & Offshore and Process sectors can be found in the section below titled "For Marine & Offshore and Process sectors only".

     - title: Can I proceed to operate after declaring/submitting my manpower details?
 Will I receive any notification of approval?
       content: |